 One of her trademarks are her beloved black boots.

-Her favorite artists are Gustav Klimt and Egon Schiele.
+Her favorite painters are Gustav Klimt and Egon Schiele.

-Even though her father was born in Sweden, Eva had never been to his native country until she went there to promote Casino Royale in October 2006.
+Even though her father Walter was born in Sweden, she had never been to his native country until she went there to promote Casino Royale in October 2006.

-On February 11th 2007, Eva won the Orange BAFTA Rising Star Award, which was voted by the public.
+On February 11th 2007, she won the Orange BAFTA Rising Star Award, which was voted by the public.
 She beat out Emily Blunt, Naomie Harris, Cillian Murphy and Ben Whishaw.
 Harris and Whishaw would eventually be part of the Bond franchise as Moneypenny and Q respectively.

 Her dream is to live in a castle surrounded by dogs.

-Eva is a very fine pianist, but didn’t write music for The Dreamers.
-That was a rumour that somehow has been repeated many times!
-She has composed sometime, but has no plans to score a movie.
+She’s a very fine pianist but did not write music for The Dreamers (2003).
+That was a rumour that somehow has been repeated many times.
+She has composed music on her own but has no plans to score a movie.

 The most treasured item in her wardrobe is her black velvet Jean Paul Gaultier jacket.

-Her favourite item of jewellry is a stunning men’s watch from Montblanc.
+Her favourite item of jewelry is a stunning men’s watch from Montblanc.

-She collects Religious icons, but not necessarily expensive ones.
+She collects religious icons but not necessarily expensive ones.
 She picks them up in markets.
-She found some in Portobello recently.

-Her favourite party outfit is a red velvet Alexander McQueen that she wore for the premiere of Casino Royale.
+Her favourite party outfit is a red velvet Alexander McQueen that she wore for the premiere after party of Casino Royale (2006).

-Her favourite street market is Les Puces de Saint Ouen, Porte de Clignancourt, Paris.
-“There’s a jovial atmosphere, with people crowding round the stalls, hoping to find a bargain.”
+Her favourite flea market is Les Puces de Saint Ouen in Porte de Clignancourt, Paris.
+She loves the jovial atmosphere and seeing people crowd around the stalls hoping to find a bargain.

-She never travels without her contact lenses and a good book.
+She never travels without her contact lenses/eyeglasses and a good book.

-Eva doesn’t like seeing herself on the big screen.
+She doesn’t like seeing herself on the big screen.
 According to her, the problem is her voice.
-She has the impression that she’s acting, and that everyone can see it.
-She only sees her films once or twice, because she gets sick.
+She has the impression that she’s acting and that everyone can see it.
+She only sees her films once or twice because she gets sick.
 In fact, she doesn’t know why it makes her so uncomfortable.
-Maybe because she thinks she’s not good enough.

 She’s afraid of getting old and losing everyone that she loves.
 She’s afraid they’ll die.